How To: Get the Length of a Vector

 There are some places where you might need to obtain the length (that is, the size or magnitude) of a vector.
 One example is the speed of a particle.
 Cycles outputs the velocity of a particle in the Particle Info node but not its speed - the velocity parameter is a vector giving the direction and the speed of the particle.

 To obtain the speed, you need to find the size of the velocity vector.
-You can do this in one of two ways.
+You can do this in one of three ways.

 This method uses a slightly complicated node tree.
 Fortunately you don't have to understand it to use it, and we have provided the node tree ready-built for you, as a node group.